This post may contain affiliate links. Read the full disclosure here.

 I can’t count how many times I cried myself to sleep throughout those years.
 I still had so many thoughts of inadequacy and self-hatred.
 Throughout this whole time I had only one boyfriend and to me, that meant I was unlovable.
 This turned into me going out on the weekends, drinking a little too much, and satisfying my need for attention and affection by meeting guys at bars and being a little too promiscuous than I really care to admit.

 How was I going to deal with this?
 Would this make me spiral back down?
 Not to mention the fact that people who suffer from depression before getting pregnant or more likely to suffer from depression during pregnancy and also suffer from postpartum depression.
-I felt like my past and my present were setting me up for disaster.
+I felt like my past and my present was setting me up for disaster.

 Then, something miraculous happened.

 I stopped caring.
-Here I was, 24 -years-old and having a baby on my own and I didn’t care.
+Here I was, 24 -years old and having a baby on my own and I didn’t care.
 Not in an “everything is shit so I just won’t care about anything at all” kind of way.
 But in a freeing “I have bigger, more important things to worry about than how I look or much people like me” kind of way.
 I felt so relaxed, so at ease, and more comfortable in my own body than I ever have been.
 Which is crazy right?
 Because my body was going through so many changes!

-My whole life I was so hyper focused on myself.
+My whole life I was so hyper-focused on myself.
 My thoughts, my emotions, my pain, my self-image, me, me, me.
 Then suddenly I had this other little life to think about and my entire perspective changed.
 I started to respect myself and my body and the miraculous way it was working to build this little baby.

 Getting pregnant forced me to grow up.
 I no longer had the energy or mental space to accommodate my usual self-absorbed thoughts.
 I also realized how ridiculous some of my past thoughts had been.
 If what I thought was true or not, it was real to me in those moments.
 But in hindsight, I realized I had wasted my time caring way too much about what others thought of me.
 I let how I thought other people saw me skew the image I had of myself.